loldenburg/datalayertests-gcp/README.md

     2. Create a new variable called "urlGCF" and set the value to the Cloud Function Trigger URL from step 5.3
     3. Uncomment the rows below `// UNCOMMENT THIS IF YOU HAVE YOUR OWN GCLOUD CONNECTION`
     4. Save the function
-    5. Publish your Tealium CDH profile.
-You are done!
+    5. Publish your Tealium CDH profile!

 If you want to monitor your data with BigQuery and Data Studio, you can additionally follow the steps below.